Spring Garden Revival

 Post-Seeding Erosion Control in Compliance with Plainville's MS4 Stormwater Permit Program

-Erosion control is a key requirement under the federal Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
-21), as enforced through the MS4 permit program.
-The MassDEP Stormwater Management Standards require that mulch (such as straw at 50-100 lbs per 1000 sq ft) be applied within 24 hours of seeding.
-On slopes, use erosion control blankets and install silt fences or filter socks to prevent sediment runoff.
-These practices protect both coastal and freshwater resources in Plainville.
-For more information, consult U.S. Environmental Protection Agency Region 1.
+Erosion control is a critical component of new lawn establishment, especially under the MS4 Stormwater Permit Program and Massachusetts Clean Waters Act (M.G.L. c.
+21).
+The MassDEP Stormwater Management Standards require mulch application within 24 hours of seeding, using straw at a rate of 50-100 lbs per 1000 sq ft.
+On slopes, install erosion control blankets and silt fences or filter socks to prevent sediment runoff.
+These practices protect both coastal and freshwater resources and help maintain compliance with state and federal regulations.
+For additional guidance, consult U.S. Environmental Protection Agency Region 1.

 What Neighborhoods Do We Serve Throughout Plainville, MA?